 There has been notable progress in automated cartography both with respect to automatic interpretation, as described earlier, and in visual map production.
-Many of the processes involved in the production of the digital version of the Ordnance Survey 1:625000 scale Route Planner map were automated84.
-Research into automatic name placement (for example by Cook85) had not progressed far enough in time to avoid interactive positioning and scaling of names.
+Many of the processes involved in the production of the digital version of the Ordnance Survey 1:625 000 scale Route Planner map were automated (Hadley, 1987).
+Research into automatic name placement (for example by Cook, 1986) had not progressed far enough in time to avoid interactive positioning and scaling of names.
 The Ordnance Survey is also using its home-grown system for in-house Automated Map Production (AMP) and for producing maps to customer requirements.
-These systems are not fully automated at present since manual checks and edits are still necessary86.

-The move towards automation has necessitated some redesign, elimination of some content84 and modifications to the graphic87 to achieve results in the short term.
+These systems are not fully automated at present since manual checks and edits are still necessary (Clayton, 1989).
+The move towards automation has necessitated some re-design, elimination of some content (Hadley, 1987) and modifications to the graphic (Smith and Turner, 1987) to achieve results in the short term.
 For example, the conventional hachures have been replaced by special area fill symbolism.
-While in general traditional cartographers accept and endorse the semiautomated map products of the Ordnance Survey, they are highly critical and dismissive of the type of output produced by some others.
+Whilst in general, traditional cartographers accept and endorse the semiautomated map products of the Ordnance Survey, they are highly critical and dismissive of the type of output produced by some others.
 However, many applications do not need the quality of displays achieved by professional cartographers even though some minimum standards are expected.
 Some system developers do, on the other hand, have the naive belief that map-based information systems can be constructed by simply fronting a database management system with software for computer graphics or CAD.
-Essinger88 indicated the type of functions that should be included within a CAD workstation for map design; and map design is just one requirement within digital cartography.
+Essinger (1986) indicated the type of functions which should be included within a CAD workstation for map design; and, map design is just one requirement within digital cartography.

 It is equally naive to assume that poor map design is solely due to a lack of cartographic training.
-Research into use of Bertin's14 cartographic theory within expert systems15 is still in its infancy and even when further advanced will be inadequate for fully automating design since this would also require automatic symbol and name placement and generalization of displays (see earlier discussion on maps as transformed representations and generalizations of reality).
-Research on subtasks, such as line simplification, has yielded a number of competing algorithms $^{89}\!$, including those based on the idea of self-similarity $^{90}\!$, but no substantive theory (despite the title of the paper by Peucker91) to guide their use.
-Objective mathematical evaluations of some of these algorithms by McMaster92 and Muller90 have also been misleading (see critique by Visvalingam and Whyatt93).
+Research into use of Bertin's (1983) cartographic theory within expert systems (Mackinlay, 1986) is still in its infancy and even when further advanced will be inadequate for fully automating design since this would also require automatic symbol and name placement and generalisation of displays (see earlier discussion on maps as transformed representations and generalisations of reality).
+Research on sub-tasks, such as line simplification, has yielded a number of competing algorithms (McMaster, 1987a), including those based on the idea of self-similarity (Muller, 1987), but no substantive theory (despite the title of the paper by Peucker, 1975) to guide their use.
+Objective mathematical evaluations of some of these algorithms by McMaster (1987b) and Muller (1987) have also been misleading (see critique by Visvalingam and Whyatt, 1989).

-Whereas simplification of information and graphic design are often undertaken simultaneously in manual generalization, in digital cartography there is a need to distinguish between information generalization and display generalization; the former contributes to digital mapping, the latter to visual mapping.
+Whereas simplification of information and graphic design are often undertaken simultaneously in manual generalisation, in digital cartography there is a need to distinguish between information generalisation and display generalisation; the former contributes to digital mapping, the latter to visual mapping.
 Both types of transformations are intellectually demanding and involve a variety of subtasks and processes.
-It is widely accepted that the long-term national objective of scale-free mapping, recommended by both the Serpell94 and Chorley Committees9, is not feasible given the current state of knowledge.
+It is widely accepted that the long-term national objective of scale-free mapping, recommended by both the Serpell (1979) and Chorley Committees (DoE, 1987), is not feasible given the current state of knowledge.
 Many applications use maps of the same entities compiled at a variety of scales with different content and symbolism.
 Route planning and the modelling of the hydrological cycle are mainly interested in the topologically connected network of centre lines of linear objects.
 Many land information systems, on the other hand, focus on the land parcel and are concerned with the areal extent of such linear objects.
 A number of users, such as in local government, need both detailed and simplified representations of the same objects.